Jinniushan human: Discovery

 In 1985, Lü reported the findings in a Chinese journal Beijing da xue xue bao: Zhe xue she hui ke xue ban (Journal of Peking University: Philosophy and Social Sciences).
-He gave the identification as H. erectus.
+He gave the identification as a male aged between 25 to 30 years and belonging to the species H. erectus.
 Based on the available geological evidence at the time, Lü estimated the age as about 280,000 years old (formally published in 1989).
 The fossil site and the human remains were examined by other palaeontologists, but no agreement on the identification.
 In 1987, taking the thick bones to be a general feature of men, Lü described the fossil as "Jinniushan Man", which became its formal name.
 Wu Rukang (also known as Woo Ting-Lian before 1967), an anthropologist at the Chinese Academy of Sciences, was the first to cast doubt on the analysis.
 He was tasked with reconstruction of the bones and gave the results in 1988, describing the closer resemblance to modern humans:The skull belongs to a male individual over 30 years of age. lts cranial capacity is about 1390 ml.
 The thickness of the vault is 4.5 mm in average.
 Together with many other features, the total morphological pattern is much more closer to that of the early or archaic Homo sapiens such as the Dali skull than to that of the latest Homo erectus such as the Peking Man skull found in the upper part of the Zhoukoudian Lower cave.
 The tentative date of the Jinniushan skull of 280,000 years old as given by Lü is doubtful.Wu's identification of the species as archaic H. sapiens is generally supported by other scientists and computerised analysis of the facial structure, although the classification with other related specimens can be controversial.

+To resolve the conflicting interpretations, the Peking University collaborating with the Liaoning Provincial Institute of Archaeology and Cultural Relics conducted five excavations between 1986 and 1994.
+Several fragments of the body parts were collected that gave different ages.
+In 1988, Chen Tiemei and Yuan Sixun published their radiometric (uranium series dating) analysis indicating the age range between 300 and 230 ka.
+The average year of 260 ka became generally accepted as the correct age.
+In 1995, Lü reanalysed the hip bone and concluded that the specimen was of a female.

 Features

 The human fossil elements at Jinniushan all belong to one female individual.
 The fossil remains consist of one cranium, six vertebrae (one cervical, five thoracic), one complete left os coxae, one complete left ulna, one complete left patella, two left ribs, and several hand and feet bones.
-Analysis of the left-half of the pelvis (hip bone) in 2006 indicated that the individual was a woman.
+Analysis of the left-half of the pelvis (hip bone) in 2006 confirmed that the individual was a woman.